 HUD is working to strengthen the housing market to bolster the economy and protect consumers, meet the need for quality affordable rental homes, utilize housing as a platform for improving quality of life, build inclusive and sustainable communities free from discrimination, and transform the way HUD does business.

-The Housing and Urban Development Office of the Inspector General (OIG) was created pursuant to the Inspector General Act of 1978 to provide oversight at preventing inefficient or unlawful operations with a legislative mandate that includes investigating allegations of fraud, waste, abuse, and mismanagement. and the Administration in setting policy and improving their operations.
+The Housing and Urban Development Office of the Inspector General (OIG) was created pursuant to the Inspector General Act of 1978 to provide oversight at preventing inefficient or unlawful operations with a legislative mandate.

 The Department of Housing and Urban Development OIG is charged with identifying, auditing, and investigating fraud, waste, abuse, embezzlement, and mismanagement of any kind within HUD and its associated agencies.